spriyankagirish/HRAnalytics/README.md

 # HRAnalytics
-Developed HR Analytics Dashboard for Atliq leveraging Power BI and Excel: Created an interactive and visually appealing dashboard using Power BI and Excel to analyze and visualize key HR metrics and trends at Atliq.
-This dashboard provides valuable insights into employee Attendance Details like WFH , SL enabling data-driven decision-making.
+The HR Analytics Dashboard that I developed for Atliq using Power BI and Excel serves multiple purposes beyond tracking employee presence, WFH, and sick leave.
+In addition to these functionalities, the dashboard can also be utilized for organizing events and providing various insights for human resources management.